luklewluk/RTBox/README.md

 ### How to install
 Using composer you can install RTBox with dependencies within 10 seconds.
-Just run 'php composer.phar install' in directory where you saved RTBox.
+Just run `php composer.phar install` in directory where you saved RTBox.
 Download composer [here](https://getcomposer.org/download/).

 ### How to run
 If you run it not in your local computer, change 'localhost' to your server IP in js/websocket.js file.
-After installation enter into 'src' directory and execute 'php run.php' (Unix).
+After installation enter into 'src' directory and execute `php run.php` (Unix).
 I recommend to use 'screen' to keep server working constantly.